 During the first weeks, participants will be introduced to the School and to the city of Rotterdam.
 Through expeditions and lectures, look at the city from various perspectives and become familiar with different disciplines and crafts.
 You will explore the physical but also the invisible realities of the urban landscape while meeting different professionals within the network of the School, whose diverse backgrounds, works, experience and opinions will sharpen your own thinking.
 In these first weeks you will be learning from Rotterdam while critically reflecting on the trends and developments that influence the city, while developing the first ideas of your own project.

-Because of the port and its connection with the rest of the globe, Rotterdam has attracted people from all over the world for decades already.
+Because of the port and its connection with the rest of the globe, Rotterdam has always attracted people from all over the world.
 Nowadays over 170 different nationalities call the city their home.
 The population has become so diverse that Rotterdam has become part of a worldwide family of Majority-Minority cities – meaning that more than half of the population has a migration background.
-And, not just the number of nationalities has increased: as generations pass, also the diversity within the different migrant groups has become increasingly complex.
-This Superdiversity, makes the city interesting, dynamic and attractive, but also creates social tensions.
-There are huge differences in income, housing situation and development opportunities between the various groups in the city, which is beginning to show signs of segregation.
-During these two weeks, we aimed to understand this Superdiverse reality by looking at the city through different eyes.
-We will go out in the streets with various people.
-While observing and talking to strangers on the street, we aim to reveal the hidden dynamics of daily life.
+And, not just the number of nationalities has increased: as generations pass, also the diversity within the different migrant groups has become increasingly complex and as anthropologist call it: Superdiverse.

 During these weeks, you will take the step from research and observations, to further developing your own project.
 Time to organise your thoughts and reflect on the ideas and stories that emerged during the previous weeks.
 Which conflicts did you discovered?
 What issue or problem do you want to engage with?
 What position do you want to take as an urban professional?
 And how do you see the future of the city?
 We ask you to strengthen your position and to identify what strategy is needed to reach your ultimate goal: you can write an article, make a short movie, design an object or a campaign, plan a landscape or plan a revolution.
 As long as it is in line with your position and puts your research results to the best use.